 Occupational therapists work in a variety of different settings, including:

 Home care agencies

 Physiatrist.
-Physical Medicine and Rehabilitation (PM&R), also known as physiatry, is a medical specialty that involves the process of restoring lost abilities for a person who has been disabled as a result of disease, disorder, or injury.
-Physiatry provides integrated, multidisciplinary care aimed at recovery for the whole person — by addressing the patient's physical, psychological, medical, vocational, and social needs.
+Physical medicine and rehabilitation (PM&R), also known as physiatry, is a medical specialty that involves the process of restoring lost abilities for a person who has been disabled as a result of disease, disorder, or injury.
+Physiatry provides integrated, multidisciplinary care aimed at recovery for the whole person — by addressing the person's physical, psychological, medical, vocational, and social needs.
 The doctor who specializes in physical medicine and rehabilitation is called a physiatrist.
 Physiatrists are board certified by the American Board of Physical Medicine and Rehabilitation.

 Podiatrist.
 A podiatrist specializes in foot care and is licensed to prescribe medication and perform surgery.